zaphB/freecad.optics_design_workbench/README.md

 ## Development installation

 Clone this repository, install the python module in development mode using `pip install -e .`.
-Create a symlink in your FreeCAD's Mod folder pointing to the directory if the cloned directory.
+Create a symlink in your FreeCAD's Mod folder pointing to the directory of the cloned directory.
 With this setup, changes in the cloned repository folder will be effective immediately when restarting FreeCAD.
 Avoid using regular PyPi or addon manager installations in parallel with the development installation.

 ## Examples